Dallas Goedert Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Recent Performances

-- Goedert put together a 62-yard performance against the Saints last week on five catches while being targeted eight times.
+- Against the Saints last week, Goedert was targeted eight times and totaled 62 yards on five receptions.

-- Goedert has 10 catches on 16 targets for 133 yards over his last three outings, averaging 44.3 yards per game.
+- Goedert has added 133 yards on 10 grabs during his last three games.
+He was targeted 16 times and put up 44.3 receiving yards per game.

 Goedert's Philadelphia Teammates